22 Delightful Pumpkin Patches Around Washington State

 Picha Farm – Puyallup

 Puyallup may be home to the Washington State Fair, but it’s also home to Picha Farm, site of great pumpkin harvests and fall celebrations.
-Navigate your way through a five-acre corn maze before jumping on a hay ride to the pumpkin patch.
+Navigate your way through the corn maze before jumping on a hay ride to the pumpkin patch.
 If you can answer eight trivia questions throughout the maze, you’ll receive a free mini pumpkin for your hard work!

 Or try your hand at the slingshot; you may win $5 off your gourd purchase.
 Enjoy a bluegrass concert each Saturday (weather permitting).
 Since dogs are family, they are welcome, but must be leashed.
 Dogs are not allowed in the corn maze or on the hayride.